The dwarf hamster: small but endearing

 Although often classified as a dwarf hamster, the Chinese hamster is actually a separate species, slightly larger (12 cm) and with different physical characteristics, including a longer tail than other hamsters.

-The material investment necessary to welcome a dwarf hamster at home is relatively modestHowever, it is important to ensure that a few conditions are met
+The material investment required to welcome a dwarf hamster into your home is relatively modest.However, it is important to ensure that a few conditions are met

 The cage

-The cage should be large enough to allow your hamster to move freely and stretch at will.
+The cage should be large enough to allow your hamster to move around freely and stretch at will.
 Dwarf hamsters need at least 0.5 square meters of space to live comfortably.
-Choose a metal or plastic cage with bars spaced about 1 centimeter apart to prevent your pet from getting stuck.
-Plexiglass cages are also a viable option, but they must be well ventilated to avoid moisture build-up.
+Choose a metal or plastic cage, with bars spaced at around 1 centimeter apart to prevent your pet from getting trapped.
+Plexiglas cages are also a viable option, but they must be well ventilated to prevent moisture build-up.

-Ideally, you should choose a cage that is large enough to offer space and a variety of options: hiding places, tunnels, platforms, exercise wheels, etc. The floor should be covered with an absorbent and comfortable bedding, such as hemp or corn bedding.
+Ideally, you should opt for a cage large enough to provide space and a variety of design options: hiding places, tunnels, platforms, exercise wheel, etc. The floor should be covered with absorbent, comfortable bedding, such as hemp or corn litter.
+The floor should be covered with a comfortable, absorbent bedding, such as hemp or corn litter.

 Housing and development